-1. Create an Identify implementation by right clicking on an existing synthesis implementation and selecting New Identify Implementation from the popup menu.
+- Create an Identify implementation by right clicking on an existing synthesis implementation and selecting New Identify Implementation from the popup menu. - 2.
+Set/verify any technology, device mapping, or other pertinent options (see the implementation option descriptions in the Synopsys FPGA

-2. Set/verify any technology, device mapping, or other pertinent options (see the implementation option descriptions in the Synopsys Synplify Pro Microsemi Edition User guide) and click OK.
+Synthesis) and click OK.
 A new, Identify implementation is added to the synthesis tool project view.